slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 ### Deployment policy and attestation

-A delpoyment policy expresses which environment an artifact is allowed to be deployed to.
+A deployment policy expresses which environment an artifact is allowed to be deployed to.
 Binding an artifact to its expected deployment environment is one of the principles used internally at Google; it is also a feature provided by [Google Cloud Binauthz](https://cloud.google.com/binary-authorization/).
 A deployment environment may be a cloud machine where we deploy containers, a developer workstation where we deploy packages (pip, npm, etc.) or even an Android device where we deploy applications.

 When deploying an artifact (e.g., a container, a smartphone app), we want to restrict which environment the artifact is allowed to be deployed / run.
 The environment has access to resources we want to protect, such as a cloud service account, a Spiffe ID, a Kubernetes pod ID, an SEAndroid context, etc. The deployment attestation authoritatively binds an artifact to a deployment environment where an artifact is allowed to be deployed.